rossoj85/react-ada-keyboard-accessible-datepicker/readme.md

 ## Customization and Formatting
-The date picker allows several levels of custumization to acccomodate developeers needs.
+The date picker allows several levels of customization to acccomodate developers needs.

   themeColor
   -Applies a selected color to the calendar button and calendar borders